Here are some projects by Dr Nicolas Courtois proposed to final year CS students (MEng and MSc Information Security):

 1. Cold War Cryptography and Modern Block Ciphers.

-Description: We will study how to break various historical ciphers such as East-German T-310, DES, Russian GOST cipher etc. We will exploit invariant attacks, same as project T plus correlations and slide attacks as extra steps.
+Description: We will study how to break various historical ciphers such as East-German T-310, DES, Russian GOST cipher etc. We will exploit invariant attacks where a certain set of constraints remains unchaged after one round of encryption.
 Main reference: https://eprint.iacr.org/2018/1242

 Prerequisites: COMP0058 and project T, COMP0025.
 Block ciphers, symmetric crypto, hash functions, scientific programming skills, mathematical proofs, polynomials, finite fields, modular arithmetic, abstract algebra.

 We will look how a malicious choice of a rotor will make a WW2 encryption machine like Enigma vulnerable to modern space partitioning attacks, for example is there a set of 13 letters which maps to another set of 13 letters after encryption with Enigma.
 The answer is that yes.

 Prerequisites: COMP0058, basic crypto, some bits in maths like modular arithmetic and linear algebra.
 Some code breaking skills like language-based cryptanalysis, cribbing, stats, biases, bigrams etc.

 3. Algebraic Polynomial Invariants and Codes Defined Over Elliptic Curves

 Description: We will look for results such as Theorem D73 deep inside https://eprint.iacr.org/2017/440